Albuquerque to host USA Roller Sports Nationals

 Based on event history, each of these USA Roller Sports national competitions is expected to draw approximately 8,500 competitive athletes, families and coaches generating 17,150 hotel room nights, which is estimated to produce nearly $9.7 million in direct spending for Albuquerque in 2013 and again in 2015.

-The 2013 and 2015 National Championships are being brought to Albuquerque through a partnership with the Albuquerque Convention and Visitors Bureau, the New Mexico Tourism Department, the City of Albuquerque, the SMG-managed Albuquerque Convention Center, and area hotels and facilities.
+The 2013 and 2015 National Championships are being brought to Albuquerque through a partnership with the Visit Albuquerque, the New Mexico Tourism Department, the City of Albuquerque, the SMG-managed Albuquerque Convention Center, and area hotels and facilities.

 USA Roller Sports events will include inline speed skating events and roller figure skating competitions during the summer nationals.
 The first week of the three-week event features speed skating championships and the second and third weeks include figure skating events.
 Competition divisions range from youth through masters level competitors in their 70s.